 Metricbeat is a lightweight package that users can install on their servers for gathering metrics from the operating system and the services that operate on them on a regular basis.
 The installation of Metricbeat is similar to that of Kibana.

-Run the following helm command for running the installation process:
+Run the following helm command for install elasticsearch with helm:

 helm install metricbeat elastic/metricbeat